About Ten of Wands

 I’ve had this card indicate overextension in a querent too.
 This card hints we might be unwilling to give up our burdens and that unwillingness is causing us to hunch over, essentially crippling our ability to grow.
 This card may be a sign it might be time to hand over some aspects of our activities to the professionals so we can focus on our own areas of expertise.

 The ten of wands is one of those cards having a chameleon quality.
 It’s mood changes with its surrounding players.
 Granted, all cards will change in meaning depending on the surrounding cards, but this one is especially transient.
 For example, I’ve recently had this card reveal a clients’ struggle in the US mortgage crisis.
 Although this card really has little to do with finances, the surrounding cards helped us get to the heart of the matter in her reading.

 Some symbolic meaning gathered up in the ten of wands Tarot card:

-"As we sow, so shall we reap."
+Plowed Fields: “As we sow, so shall we reap.”
 This is the prime symbol meaning behind the plowed fields we see in the cards.
 When these fields come in contact with our intuition in a reading, we should be mindful that what we do and how we do it is pivotal to our harvest.
-If we're lazy and sloppy (rushing through as the Knight of Pentacles is want to do) with planting our seeds we will be disappointed with the results.
+If we’re lazy and sloppy (rushing through as the Knight of Pentacles is want to do) with planting our seeds we will be disappointed with the results.
 However, if we invest the time to plant, nurture, and grow our rows, we will be rewarded with abundance.
-Plowed fields are also a symbol of time - it takes time to reap our rewards, we must allow for germination, and patience is required as we wait it out for the results we are expecting from our labors.
+Plowed fields are also a symbol of time – it takes time to reap our rewards, we must allow for germination, and patience is required as we wait it out for the results we are expecting from our labors.
 You can just barely see the plowed fields in the ten of wands, click on the picture so you can see it up close, and pointed out.
-Plow through other fields in the cards.

 Some questions to help us discern more about the ten of wands Tarot card meaning: